eldarsilver/DQN_Pytorch_ROS/README.md

 $HOME/python3_ws/src/turtle2_openai_ros_example/src/trace/
 ```

-So each file will have `target_update` (1000 by default) tuples correspondig to this amount of steps and the next json file will store the following `target_update` tuples.
+So each file will have `target_update` (1000 by default) tuples corresponding to this amount of steps and the next json file will store the following `target_update` tuples.
 We have done that so each file can be opened and visualized without memory issues.